Facts About Our Work in Honduras

 - Half of all the students will be women on scholarship.
 They will receive food donations and a monthly stipend while they are in school and cannot work.
 The goal is to prepare and equip women with the skills for this high-demand work field.

-In 2020, FFTP donors helped with the care of 2,803 orphaned and abandoned children in the 44 children’s homes in the Angels Of Hope program.
+In 2021, FFTP donors helped with the care of 2,382 vulnerable children in the 35 children’s homes in the Angels Of Hope program.

 Honduras has 15 fishing villages.
 In November, the country was hit by two devastating hurricanes, Eta and Iota.
 The fishermen in these villages used their FFTP fishing boats to assist in-country partner CEPUDO in the rescue effort.
-More than 3,000 people were saved from rooftops, treetops, and isolated areas where Naval boats could not access.
+More than 3,000 people were saved from rooftops, treetops and isolated areas where naval boats could not access.
 FFTP donors have since provided rescue boats and training to be better equipped for the next crisis.
+Water With Blessings has created a crisis plan to provide clean water quickly after natural disasters.
+This plan involves proceeding with delivery of the Water Stations, now, to be entrusted with CEPUDO until such time as they are needed for the next hurricane (or other storms).
+As hurricanes occur with great frequency in the Caribbean, this in-country storage approach allows for a more rapid response in cases of future need.

-In 2020, FFTP and CEPUDO started the Los Achiotes Sustainable Community Development for 74 families struggling to live in an area deemed uninhabitable.
+In 2020, FFTP and CEPUDO started the Los Achiotes Sustainable Community Development for 74 families struggling to live in an area deemed uninhabitable and are now planning Phase II.
 After Hurricanes Eta and Iota, the families were evacuated and relocated to shelters, where they’re currently living.
 The new land where the community will be relocated remained dry after the hurricanes.
 The land has been filled and leveled, and the instillation of wastewater and sanitation components have started.
-In 2021, 50 of the 74 homes will be built, along with roads, ditches and access to electrical power.
+In 2021, 50 of the 74 homes will be built, along with roads, ditches, and access to electrical power.
 Social interventions will be provided to prepare the families for the move.
 A school also will be built, and Water Mission has donated a Living Water Treatment System for clean water.
+Phase II plans to complete a Market Assessment and build and expand profitable businesses and income-generating projects to provide economic opportunities for the families to become – and remain – self-sustaining.

 The population is approximately 9.3 million residents.
-The language is Spanish and Catholicism is the largest religion.
-The currency is the lempira and the GDP per capita is $5,728.
+The language is Spanish, and Catholicism is the largest religion.
+The currency is the lempira and the GDP per capita is $5,100.